 Top 10 Benefits of Incorporating Turmeric into Your Diet

-Turmeric has been used by humans for thousands of years, with the oldest known use dating back to Indian Vedic culture almost 4000 years ago.
+Turmeric has been used by humans for thousands of years, with the oldest known use dating back to Indian Vedic culture almost 4000 years ago.1

 A member of the ginger family, this plant is native to Southeast Asia and the Indian subcontinent.
-The part of the plant that is used for culinary, medicinal, and spiritual purposes are the rhizomes.
+The part of the plant used for culinary, medicinal, and spiritual purposes is rhizomes.

-Containing a natural anti-inflammatory compound known as curcumin, there have been promising studies displaying the potential efficacy of turmeric in relation to a long list of health conditions.
+Containing a natural anti-inflammatory compound known as curcumin, there have been promising studies displaying the potential efficacy of turmeric concerning a long list of health conditions.

-Let's take a look at ten benefits of incorporating turmeric into your diet.
+Let's look at ten benefits of incorporating turmeric into your diet.

 1. It's Anti-Inflammatory

 Inflammation is your body's natural response to metabolic, microbial, autoimmune, or physical transgressions.
-This means that it can be a pivotal aspect of your body's ability to heal itself.
-When inflammation becomes chronic rather than acute, though, it can lead to a long list of diseases.
+This means it can be a pivotal aspect of your body's healing ability.
+When inflammation becomes chronic rather than acute, it can lead to a long list of diseases.

 Low-level, chronic inflammation plays a role in conditions like heart disease, Alzheimer's disease, type 2 diabetes, and depression.
-Autoimmune diseases like rheumatoid arthritis occur because chronic inflammation can be destructive to the body rather than healing.
+Autoimmune diseases like rheumatoid arthritis occur because chronic inflammation can destroy the body rather than heal.

-Curcumin, the anti-inflammatory chemical compound present in turmeric, has been found to be just as effective as some other anti-inflammatory medicines but without the same side effects.
-Known to suppress many molecules that are understood to play a vital role in inflammation, curcumin is believed to have the potential to help prevent a long list of chronic, Western diseases.
+Curcumin, the anti-inflammatory chemical compound in turmeric, has been found to be just as effective as other anti-inflammatory medicines but without the same side effects.2 Known to suppress many molecules that are understood to play a vital role in inflammation, curcumin is believed to have the potential to help prevent a long list of chronic Western diseases.

 2. It Might Protect Against Heart Disease